 - One parent must be a Colombian citizen to adopt a child younger than age eight who has no known medical needs.

 - All adoptive parents must be at least age 25.
-Parents cannot be older than age 38 to adopt a child three years old or younger, and parents must be at least 15 years older than the prospective adoptee.
+Parents cannot be older than age 45 to adopt a child four years old or younger.
+Parents from 46 to 50 years of age must be open to adopting a child 5-9 years old.
+Parents cannot be more than 45 years older than the prospective adoptee.

 - Adoptive parents must have good physical and mental health.